ViktoriiaPavliukh/event_platform/README.md

 - Node.js
 - Next.js
+- React
 - TypeScript
 - Material UI
+- Clerk
 - Stripe
 - Zod
 - Google Calendar API
 - uploadthing
 - MongoDB
 - Mongoose
+- Axios
+- Jest

 ## 🔋 Features

-- 👉 Staff-Only Event Creation: Exclusive access for staff members to create and manage events, ensuring high-quality content.
+- 👉 Staff-Only Event Creation: Exclusive access for staff members to create, manage, edit, and delete events, ensuring high-quality content.
+Staff members can access the event creation page by entering the password "staff" for verification.
-- 👉 Seamless Ticket Purchasing: Users can easily purchase tickets for their desired events with a streamlined checkout process.
+- 👉 Seamless Ticket Purchasing: Users can easily purchase tickets, get free tickets or pay as you feel charge for their desired events with a streamlined checkout process.
 - 👉 Secure Authentication: Robust authentication system to ensure user data security and privacy.
 - 👉 Intuitive Event Discovery: Effortlessly explore and discover a diverse range of events tailored to your interests.
 - 👉 Interactive Event Pages: Engaging event pages with rich media, detailed descriptions, and user-friendly interfaces.